Transferring Property to and from an LLC

 There may also be tax advantages.
 Ask your CPA or other tax professional.

 An LLC or a Trust can own real estate in Texas.
-If you have a properly prepared LLC or Trust, you can transfer your property by signing a warranty deed, either general or special, to transfer the property.
+If you have a properly prepared LLC or Trust, you can transfer your property by signing a Warranty Deed, either a General or Special Warranty Deed, to transfer the property.

-Contact your CPA or other tax professional to determine which is better for your circumstances, an LLC or a trust.
-The documentation and procedure is similar for both.
+We recommend that you contact your CPA or other tax professional to determine which entity is better for your circumstances.
+The documentation and procedure is similar for both an LLC or a Trust.

 Transfer Property From an LLC to an Individual